deependdreams/2026-design-on-purpose-workshop/_essay/02-outline.md

 ## The Workshop

 Together we will spend two half days on expressive metadata!
-The following is our learning intentions, a brief outline and various examples and tools.
+The following are the learning intentions and the workshop outline for both days.
+The following pages include resources and citations, which anyone made add to.

 ## Learning Intentions

 The workshop series aims to: